VidyaNayak02/Global-Air-Pollution-Linear-Regression/README.md

 Univariate Linear Regression provides a simple baseline for understanding how one feature can be used to predict a continuous target.

 ### Feature Scaling
 Feature scaling is algorithm-dependent.
-It may have little effect on ordinary Linear Regression but can be important for distance-dependent algorithms.
+It may have little effect on ordinary Univariate Linear Regression but can be important for distance-dependent algorithms.

 ### Outlier Treatment
 Different methods can produce different results.
 Outliers should be investigated rather than automatically removed.